Richard Sparks

 Richard Andrew Sparks (born August 29, 1950) is an American choral conductor.
-He is one of the leading figures in choral music in the Pacific Northwest and in Scandinavian, especially Swedish a cappella, choral music.
+He is one of the leading figures in choral music in the Pacific Northwest and in Scandinavian, especially Swedish a cappella choral music.

 Early life and education

 Sparks was raised in Seattle, Washington.
 He graduated from Shorecrest High School, and he received a bachelor of music in 1976 and a master of music in 1980, both from the University of Washington.
-While an undergraduate, Sparks founded Seattle Pro Musica, which he led until 1980.
+While an undergraduate, Sparks founded Seattle Pro Musica in 1973, which he led until 1980.
 During this time, Seattle Pro Musica became known as a leader in the "authentic performance" of Baroque music, especially Johann Sebastian Bach's.
+The organization started with a chamber choir, then the second year the Bach Ensemble was added, which did Bach cantatas and other baroque works, once a month.
+Finally, during the last three years, a Chamber Orchestra was added.
 Sparks conducted Seattle Pro Musica in Claudio Monteverdi's Vespro della Beata Vergine at St. Mark's Cathedral and Handel's Messiah.
+Over the course of seven years, Sparks conducted 71 different programs with those ensembles.

 In the early 1980s, Sparks grew interested in Swedish choral music and the work of conductor Eric Ericson.
 He received doctor of musical arts in choral conducting from the University of Cincinnati College-Conservatory of Music, and his doctoral dissertation on postwar Swedish choral music was later published as The Swedish Choral Miracle.